Caligula... The Untold Story: Censorship

+In the movie's script the sequence of a detailed crucifixion of a Christian's group was foreseen which, however, was not edited.
+Probably the sequence was not filmed in order not to risk a blasphemy accusation.

 Theatrical releases

 In Italy, the film was first shown in theaters on December 15, 1982.
 It premiered in Rome on December 24, 1982 and was shown at the Ambasciatori, the Blue Moon and the Moderno.
 In Milan, it premiered on March 26, 1983 at the Impero and in Turin on June 24, 1983 at the Ambrosio.
 The film had an 85 minute running time for its theatrical run in Italy.

 In the UK, the 1984 theatrical release featured a print that had been extensively pre-cut by the distributors to remove all hardcore and bestiality footage, and then cut by a further 9 minutes by the BBFC to remove scenes of sex and violence.
 The softcore version was later refused a video certificate in 1987.

 In France, the film was released theatrically as Caligula "la véritable histoire" in June 1983.
 In Spain, a soft-core version was theatrically released as Caligula 3, la historia jamás contada, with 231,236 spectators and a box-office gross of 264,977 euros.